Naveen2334/DockerBasic/README.md

+##Docker Guide for Product Service

+#Key Docker Concepts

+#Docker Image

+A Docker image is a lightweight, standalone, and executable package that includes everything required to run an application—such as the code, runtime, dependencies, environment variables, and configuration files.
+It serves as a blueprint for creating a running environment.

+#Docker Container

+A Docker container is a running instance of a Docker image.
+Similar to how an object is an instance of a class in programming, a container is an instance of an image.
+Multiple containers can be created from the same image, each running independently.

+#Dockerfile

+A Dockerfile is a text file that contains a series of commands to define how a Docker image should be built.
+Each command represents a step in setting up the environment.
+For example, a Dockerfile can specify the base image, copy application files, and define the execution command.

+Example Dockerfile

+FROM openjdk:17
+COPY target/product-service.jar /app.jar
+CMD ["java", "-jar", "/app.jar"]

+#Setting Up and Using Docker

+#1.
+Creating a Dockerfile

+The Dockerfile defines how to build the environment for your application.
+In the example above:

+We use openjdk:17 as the base image.

+Copy the compiled JAR file (product-service.jar) into the container.

+Specify the command to run the application.

+#2.
+Building a Docker Image

+Once the Dockerfile is ready, you can build a Docker image using the following command:

+docker build -t your-username/product-service:1.0 .

+The -t flag assigns a tag (name) to the image, making it easy to reference later.

+#3.
+Running a Docker Container

+After building the image, you can create and run a container from it:

+docker run -d -p 8080:8080 your-username/product-service:1.0

+-p 8080:8080 maps the container’s port 8080 to the host machine’s port 8080, making the service accessible.

+-d runs the container in detached mode, meaning it runs in the background.

+#4.
+Pushing the Docker Image to Docker Hub

+To share the image, you can push it to Docker Hub:

+docker push your-username/product-service:1.0

+Once uploaded, anyone can pull and run the image on their machine.

+#5.
+Pulling and Running the Image from Docker Hub

+To run the same image on another machine:

+docker pull your-username/product-service:1.0
+docker run -d -p 8080:8080 your-username/product-service:1.0

+3Additional Commands

+List running containers: docker ps

+Stop a container: docker stop <container_id>

+Remove a container: docker rm <container_id>

+Remove an image: docker rmi your-username/product-service:1.0

 Here’s a complete step-by-step guide for creating a Dockerized Spring Boot application, running it, and pushing it to Docker Hub.
 I’ve included all the commands that are important for developers, as requested.
 Step 1: Create the Dockerfile in your application folder